jawordpressorg/community-handbook/meetup-organizer/getting-started.md

 # Getting Started

-## What sort of meetupMeetup All local/regional gatherings that are officially a part of the WordPress world but are not WordCamps are organized through [https://www.meetup.com/](https://www.meetup.com/).
-A meetup is typically a chance for local WordPress users to get together and share new ideas and seek help from one another.
-Searching for ‘WordPress’ on meetup.com will help you find options in your area. should I organize?
+## What sort of meetup should I organize?

 Your WordPress meetup event can be anything you like.
 Who are the people you have talked to about setting up your meetup interested in?
 Start there.